 Coulthard, Malcolm, Martin Montgomery & David Brazil

 1979Modes of meaning and modes of expression: Types of grammatical structure and their determination by different semantic functions.
 In Function and Context in Linguistic Analysis: A Festschrift for William Haas, David Allerton, Edward Carney & David Holdcroft (eds).
 Cambridge: Cambridge University Press, 57–79.
 Reprinted in Halliday, M. A. K. 2002.
 On Grammar, Volume 1 of Collected Works of Michael Halliday, Jonathan Webster (ed.).
 London: Continuum, 196–218.

 Halliday, M.A.K. & Christian M. I. M. Matthiesssen

 2009Negotiating shame: Exchange and genre structure in youth justice conferencing.
 In Studies in Applied Linguistics and Language Learning, Ahmar Mahboob & Caroline Lipovsky (eds).
 Newcastle upon Tyne: Cambridge Scholars, 41–73.
 Reprinted in Martin, James.
 2012.
 Forensic Linguistics, Volume 8 of Collected Works of James Martin, Wang Zhenhua (ed.).
 Shanghai: Shanghai Jiao Tong University Press, 102–128.

-This list is based on CrossRef data as of 26 august 2021.
+This list is based on CrossRef data as of 24 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.